cheqd/studio/README.md

 1. `ENABLE_AUTHENTICATION`: Turns API authentication guards on/off.
 (Default: `false`)
 2. `LOGTO_ENDPOINT`: API endpoint for LogTo server
-3. `LOGTO_RESOURCE_URL`: API resource associated with application
+3. `LOGTO_DEFAULT_RESOURCE_URL`: API resource associated with application
 4. `LOGTO_APP_ID`: Application ID from LogTo.
 For now, Application is supposed to be a TraditionalWeb
 5. `LOGTO_APP_SECRET`: Application secret.
 Also should encrypted in deployment
 6. `ALLOWED_ORIGINS`: CORS allowed origins used in the app
 7. `DEFAULT_CUSTOMER_ID`: Customer/user in LogTo to use for unauthenticated users
-8. `ALL_SCOPES`: List of all scopes.
+8. `ALL_POSSIBLE_SCOPES`: List of all scopes.
 Should be a string with scopes divided by whitespace, like `account:create account:read did:create`
 9. `COOKIE_SECRET`: Secret for cookie encryption.

 ### 3rd Party Connectors